hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 And all his toils became his monument.

-O world ! caress not those whom thou wilt soon
+O world !
+Caress not those whom thou wilt soon

 Cut off, for such caressing is no boon ;